dofdev/oriels/README.md

 - ~~teleport and drag~~
 - ~~bezier rails~~

+interact:
-~~blocks you can manipulate with spatial cursors~~ (trackballer) color them with the color cube (player colors
+~~blocks you can manipulate with spatial cursors~~ (trackballer) ~~color them with the color cube (player colors)~~

+- trackballer
+- network the new stuff

+software:
 oriel + orbital view (control a shooty guy with fullstick and spatial cursor)

 ### POLISH